Volunteer With Us

 Vehicle

 If you are coming to Prairie Urban Farm by vehicle, you can access 60 avenue by turning off 61 avenue going towards the U of A, or turning off 113 Street southbound.
+Parking is available along the road.
+Note: This year the car park is being fenced off, and we won't have use of it.

 Public Transit